Online Submissions

 - Abbreviations are allowed in the manuscript if written out in full at the first mention.

-- Abbreviations given in the abstract should be defined once again in the body text.
+- Explain abbreviations given in the abstract once again in the body text.

 - Common abbreviations (e.g. DNA, COVID-19) do not need explanation at first mention.

-- The manuscript may be provided with a glossary of terms and abbreviations, which should be placed at the beginning before the Introduction section.
+- The manuscript may be provided with a glossary of terms and abbreviations, placed at the beginning before the Introduction section.

 Units of measurement